Drug Interactions between phenelzine and ranitidine

 Interactions between your drugs

-There were no interactions found in our database between phenelzine and ranitidine - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between phenelzine and ranitidine.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Phenelzine is in the drug class monoamine oxidase inhibitors.